andrew henderson menu

 Argentina Offers Something for Everyone

-Argentina is home to over sixty thousand US expats, half living in or around Buenos Aires, the nation’s capital.
-However, Americans are not the only foreigners you’ll find in Argentina.
+Argentina is home to over sixty thousand US expats, most living in or around Buenos Aires, the nation’s capital.
+However, US citizens aren’t the only foreigners you’ll find in Argentina.
+The country has welcomed its fair share of European migrants, predominantly from Italy and Spain in the 19th and early 20th centuries, though there’s a fair smattering of Irish and Germans as well.

-When it comes to obtaining Argentinian citizenship, most people go for the naturalization option, since the Argentine naturalization process is one of the quickest in the world with a top-tier passport at the end of it.
+When it comes to obtaining Argentinian citizenship, most people go for the naturalisation option since the process is one of the quickest in the world, with a top-tier passport at the end of it.

 Argentine Passport

-Currently 16th in the Nomad Passport Index, the Argentine passport allows visa-free travel to 156 countries, making it an excellent choice for foreign nationals with weaker passports or US citizens looking to renounce their citizenship.
+According to the latest Nomad Passport Index, the Argentine passport allows visa-free, visa-on-arrival or eTA (electronic Travel Authorisation) travel to 163 countries, making it an excellent choice for foreign nationals with weaker passports or US citizens looking to renounce their citizenship.

-Argentina is also a Mercosur member state which means that Argentine nationals can travel visa and passport-free to any of the following Mercosur Member and the Associated States, only with a valid national identity document:
+Argentina is also a Mercosur member state which means that Argentine nationals can travel visa and passport-free (they do need a national identity document) to any of the following Mercosur Member and the Associated States, such as:

 • Brazil